harrymt/project_marking_problem/README.md

 ## Project Marking Problem

-A C solution to the Project Marking Problem.
+A C solution to the Project Marking Problem, full outline available [here](overview.pdf).
-TODO
-  - Test to see if we can remove any print statements from mutex locks, e.g. use local variables
-  - Clean project

 ### Build & Run

 - Ensure Make & gcc is installed on your system
 - `make` to build
 - `./demo` to run
+- `make tests` to run tests

 ### Program Overview